Blackshear, Georgia: History

 Blackshear was founded in 1858 to serve as the seat of the newly formed Pierce County.
 The city was named after General David Blackshear, who authorized the construction of roads, bridges and 11 forts for defense.
 He was a patriot in the American Revolution, fighting in the Battle of Moore's Creek Bridge and the Battle of Buford's Bridge.
 He served as a general during the War of 1812.
 He also served in the Georgia state legislature as Senator of Laurens County.

 During the American Civil War, the city became a temporary prisoner-of-war camp for more than 5,000 Union prisoners.
 This site is marked by a historical landmark sign.

-The primary crop of this south Georgia community was once tobacco, and is where the first brick tobacco warehouse in Georgia was built, known as the Brantley Brick.
+The primary crop of this south Georgia community was once tobacco, and it is where the first brick tobacco warehouse in Georgia was built, known as the Brantley Brick.

 Demographics

-2020 census

 As of the 2020 United States census, there were 3,506 people, 1,355 households, and 898 families residing in the city.